slackapi/bolt-js/docs/README.md

 │       ├── rory.png
 │       └── oslo.svg
 ├── src/
 │   ├── pages/ (stuff that isn't docs content.
-This is empty for every repo but homepage) │   └── theme (only contains the 404 page)
+This is empty for this repo!)
-├── docusaurus.config.js (main config file. also where to set navbar/footer) ├── redirects-hashes.js (a # to / redirects script because the old site used # as pages)
+│   └── theme (only contains the 404 page)
-└── redirects-pages.js (a redirects script for regular pages -- redirects plugin doesn't work with above script) └── sidebar.js (manually set where the content docs are in the sidebar.)
+├── docusaurus.config.js (main config file. also where to set navbar/footer) └── sidebar.js (manually set where the content docs are in the sidebar.)
 ```